 With critical illness insurance, you are free to use the payout as you see fit.
-It can be used for covering medical bills, paying off monthly expenses, transitioning into a new lifestyle with your illness, or whatever suits your needs.
+It can be used for covering medical bills, paying off monthly expenses, child care costs, transitioning into a new lifestyle with your illness, or whatever suits your needs.

 Some critical illness policies cover only a limited number of illnesses.
 Others protect against a wide range of medical conditions.